MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-60/README.md

 Using the open route service API to get the information needed:

-* The information needd to be preprocessed first by using the notebook `notebooks/Prepare_distance_to_nowProperty.ipynb`  and the notebook `notebooks/Prep` .
+* The information needed to be preprocessed first by using the notebook `notebooks/Prepare_distance_to_nowProperty.ipynb`  and the notebook `notebooks/Prepare_distance_to_historicalProperty.ipynb` .
-* Then using he python script `APINowData.py` to get the Information needed by calling the API.
+* Then using the python script `scripts/to_nowProperty_api.py` and `scripts/to_historicalProperty_api.py` to get the Information needed by calling the API.

+After running the the python scripts above, the informnation would be stored into the file `data/curated`.

 ### 2. Feature Prediction